 Scanning and Electronic Reserves

-All sorts of electronic materials can be placed on reserve–PDFs, documents, and links to online articles.
+PDFs, documents, and links to online articles can be placed on reserve and accessed online.
 You can add materials directly or we can scan them on your behalf.
 Students and faculty can access E-reserves from two locations: either from the main library web page or via the “Course Reserves” tab if the course has a Sakai page.

 Print and Physical Reserves